Waqar144/CuteMarkEd-NG/README.md

 ## CuteMarkEd

+### HISTORY

+Project was actually written by @cloose.
+This is an attempt at reviving the project.

 ### DESCRIPTION

 A Qt-based, free and open source markdown editor with live HTML preview, math expressions, code syntax highlighting and syntax highlighting of markdown document.